 In addition, the European Environment Agency (EEA) will use the information provided to perform its tasks under MSFD article 20(3b) and to contribute to its assessments.

 All the information reported will be made publicly available through WISE-marine, a web-based content management system that will show the efforts made across Europe on the implementation of the MSFD and the current state of the marine environment in relation to Good Environmental Status (GES).
-A more detailed definition of reporting products, including the preparation of country-specific information, is under development and discussion in WG DIKE.

 Content of reports